 Dr. Winslow earned her PhD in Clinical Psychology from The New School, with a certificate in Gender and Sexuality Studies.
 She completed her pre-doctoral internship at Mount Sinai St Luke’s Hospital, where she received specialized training in addiction, personality disorders, and severe mental illness such as schizophrenia and bipolar disorder.
 Dr. Winslow also underwent clinical training at Mount Sinai Beth Israel, John Jay College Counseling Center, and South Beach Psychiatric Center, where she worked with inpatient populations, college-aged individuals, and clients in a community mental health setting.

 In addition to her clinical training, Dr. Winslow has taught psychology courses at Eugene Lang College and the New School for Public Engagement on topics related to the intersection of gender, psychology, and mental health.
-Her doctoral dissertation research focused on women’s experiences of coping with premenstrual dysphoric disorder (PMDD).
+Her doctoral dissertation research focused on women’s experiences of coping with PMDD.
 She attended Mount Holyoke College for her undergraduate studies where she studied History and Critical Social Thought.